-- 15(1) A head may refuse to give access to a record, the release of which could: - (a) prejudice, interfere with or adversely affect the detection, investigation, prevention or prosecution of an offence or the security of a centre of lawful detention; - (a.1) prejudice, interfere with or adversely affect the detection, investigation or prevention of an act or omission that might constitute a terrorist activity as defined in the Criminal Code; - (b) be injurious to the enforcement of: - (i) an Act or a regulation; or - (ii) an Act of the Parliament of Canada or a regulation made pursuant to an Act of the Parliament of Canada; - (c) interfere with a lawful investigation or disclose information with respect to a lawful investigation; - (d) be injurious to the Government of Saskatchewan or a government institution in the conduct of existing or anticipated legal proceedings; - (e) reveal investigative techniques or procedures currently in use or likely to be used; - (f) disclose the identity of a confidential source of information or disclose information furnished by that source with respect to a lawful investigation or a law enforcement matter; - (g) deprive a person of a fair trial or impartial adjudication; - (h) facilitate the escape from custody of an individual who is under lawful detention; - (i) reveal law enforcement intelligence information; - (j) facilitate the commission of an offence or tend to impede the detection of an offence; - (k) interfere with a law enforcement matter or disclose information respecting a law enforcement matter: - (k.1) endanger the life or physical safety of a law enforcement officer or any other person; - (k.2) reveal any information relating to or used in the exercise of prosecutorial discretion: - (k.3) reveal a record that has been seized by a law enforcement officer in accordance with an Act or Act of Parliament;

-- (I) reveal technical information relating to weapons or potential weapons; or - (m) reveal the security arrangements of particular vehicles, buildings or other structures or systems, including computer or communication systems, or methods employed to protect those vehicles, buildings, structures or systems. - (2) Subsection (1) does not apply to a record that: - (a) provides a general outline of the structure or programs of a law enforcement agency; or - (b) reports, by means of statistical analysis or otherwise, on the degree of success achieved in a law enforcement program.
+- (i) an Act or a regulation; or - (ii) an Act of the Parliament of Canada or a regulation made pursuant to an Act of the Parliament of Canada; or - (iii) a resolution or bylaw; - (c) interfere with a lawful investigation or disclose information with respect to a lawful investigation; - (d) be injurious to the local authority in the conduct of existing or anticipated legal proceedings; - (e) reveal investigative techniques or procedures currently in use or likely to be used; - (f) disclose the identity of a confidential source of information or disclose information furnished by that source with respect to a lawful investigation or a law enforcement matter: - (g) deprive a person of a fair trial or impartial adjudication; - (h) facilitate the escape from custody of an individual who is under lawful detention; - (i) reveal law enforcement intelligence information; - (j) facilitate the commission of an offence or tend to impede the detection of an offence; - (k) interfere with a law enforcement matter or disclose information respecting a law enforcement matter; - (k.1) endanger the life or physical safety of a law enforcement officer or any other person; - (k.2) reveal any information relating to or used in the exercise of prosecutorial discretion: - (k.3) reveal a record that has been seized by a law enforcement officer in accordance with an Act or Act of Parliament; - (I) reveal technical information relating to weapons or potential weapons; or - (m) reveal the security arrangements of particular vehicles, buildings or other structures or systems, including computer or communication systems, or methods employed to protect those vehicles, buildings, structures or systems. - (2) Subsection (1) does not apply to a record that: - (a) provides a general outline of the structure or programs of a law enforcement agency; or - (b) reports, by means of statistical analysis or otherwise, on the degree of success achieved in a law enforcement program.

-Section 15 of FOIP recognizes that there is a strong public interest in protecting documents related to law enforcement: see Ontario (Public Safety and Security) v Criminal Lawyers' Association, 2010 SCC 23 at para 44, [2010] 1 SCR 815.148
+Section 14 of LA FOIP recognizes that there is a strong public interest in protecting documents related to law enforcement: see Ontario (Public Safety and Security) v Criminal Lawyers' Association, 2010 SCC 23 at para 44, [2010] 1 SCR 815.155

-Section 15 of FOIP is a discretionary class-based and harm-based provision.
+Section 14 of LA FOIP is a discretionary class-based and harm-based provision.
 Meaning, it contains both class and harm based exemptions.

-For the harm based exemptions, section 15 of FOIP uses the word "could" versus "could reasonably be expected to" as seen in other provisions of FOIP.
+For the harms based exemptions, section 14 of LA FOIP uses the word "could" versus "could reasonably be expected to" as seen in other provisions of LA FOIP.
 The threshold for "could" is lower than the threshold for "could reasonably be expected to."
-149
+156

-15(1) A head may refuse to give access to a record, the release of which could:

-(a) prejudice, interfere with or adversely affect the detection, investigation, prevention or prosecution of an offence or the security of a centre of lawful detention;
+- 14(1) A head may refuse to give access to a record, the release of which could: - (a) prejudice, interfere with or adversely affect the detection, investigation, prevention or prosecution of an offence or the security of a centre of lawful detention;